Advisicon/advisicon/nttg/usability-interviews/pam-greensky.markdown

 The process for uploading proposals is very similar to the process of uploading meeting notes, with one difference: there is no meeting at which to take notes, the proposals come from stakeholders.
+The stakeholders, funders, and committee chairs must email the content to NTTG in order to get it up on the site.

 It is unclear how much space these files (or the website for that matter) take up.
 Some error codes indicate that it may take up more than 128mb.
 The total